Meet with Stacey or one of her team members for Private Psychotherapy

 Beth Robbins-Goulding MSW, RSW Psychotherapist

-Beth is a registered Social Worker with over 16 years of practice in both acute and community settings.
+Beth (she/her) is a registered Social Worker with over 16 years of practice in both acute and community settings.
 She has a Masters of Social Work specializing in leadership and post graduate studies in clinical social work.
 Beth has taken Mindfulness Based Cognitive Therapy training at the Center for Mindfulness Studies in Toronto and has co-facilitated groups in the Barrie area with Mindfulness Based Interventions-Barrie.
 She has studied at the CBT Training Centre of the North (formally the Center for CBT Sudbury) and is in the application process of certification with the Academy of Cognitive Therapy.

 Alan Largo RN, MScN, CPMHN(c) Psychotherapist

-Alan Largo is a Registered Mental Health Nurse Specialist and a certified Cognitive Therapist with the Academy of Cognitive Therapy.
+Alan Largo (he/him) is a Registered Mental Health Nurse Specialist and a certified Cognitive Therapist with the Academy of Cognitive Therapy.
 Alan has expertise in CBT and advanced training in CFT, DBT, Trauma and Solution Focused Therapy.
 He has over 10 years of experience treating youths and adults in community and acute hospital settings experiencing severe and persistent mental illness.
 Alan is currently the lead consultant at Toronto's Holland Centre integrating CBT into treatment programs for clients with chronic pain and disability and co-developing Toronto's Sunnybrook Hospital's psychiatric urgent care clinic for individuals in mental health crisis.
 Alan, alongside Stacey, provides supervision for therapists undergoing training in Cognitive Behavioural Therapy.